 This issue does not apply to children when drinking water.
 Decent quality water will not harm the teeth.
 Problems only occur when the children drink sugary substances, or with some milk from baby formulas.

 It is unfortunately common for children to trip while running with a Sippy cup.
 Tripping over is bad enough, but the child can severely damage teeth if they have something in their mouth.
 Instruct children to only drink when sitting or standing still.
 Most accidents can be avoided.

-The choice of cup makes a significant difference.
+The choice of the cup makes a significant difference.
 Children’s drinking cups with soft silicon tops will cause much less damage if the child falls over.
-Children’s cups that incorporate a straw are reasonably spill-proof and expose the child’s teeth to much less liquid.
+Children’s cups that incorporate a straw are reasonably spill-proof and expose the child’s teeth too much less liquid.
 It can be a good idea to replace the type of drinking cup as the child’s physical skills develop.

 Only use water in the children’s non-spill cups, where possible.
 When a child needs to drink other liquids make sure they consume the whole drink in one sitting; small portions are advisable.
 Drinking through a straw reduces the teeth’s exposure to the liquid.